Frequently Asked Questions

 Because of the effect of residence time that is described above, there are various recycling indicators:

-(a) EOL-RIR: end of life recycling input rate – the fraction of secondary material in the total material input
+(a) EOL-RIR: end of life Recycling Input Rate – the fraction of secondary material in the total material input

 to manufacturers that comes from recycling of end-of-life products.

-(b) EOL-RR: end of life recycling rate – the the share of a material in waste flows that is actually recycled.
+(b) EOL-RR: end of life Recycling Rate – the the share of a material in waste flows that is actually recycled.
 It provides information about the performance of the collection and recycling to recover materials at end-of-life and it is thus useful from a recyclers’ perspective

 Most of the data on recycling rates are EOL-RR, but take care: in LCA we need to apply the EOL-RIR (see the figure above).